Business Empowerment Scholarships

 What: Management 1st.

-Where: Various venues in Scotland, locations TBC.
+Where: Meeting venue in Scotland, location TBC.

 Structure: This is a programme created by skills management company People 1st, and taught by experienced hospitality trainer Catherine Bowie.
 These sessions are only for the HIT group.
 It is classroom based, with interactive exercises, and a presentation at the end.